AndrewCLeonard/pizza-hunt/zz_notes/module_notes.md

 - in `public/assets/js/pizza-list.js`
   - add function to get all pizza data and transform into JSON.
-  - call this function on bottob
+  - call this function on bottom

 **getter** is a special type of function that takes the stored data to be retrieved and modify/format it upon return.
 "Middleware for data."